akto-api-security/tests-library/remediation/MANIPULATING_SHIPPING_ADDRESS.md

 ### Step 4: Use HTTPS

 Utilize HTTPS to ensure that the connection between the client and the server is encrypted, preventing Man-in-the-Middle attacks.

-### Step 5: Regular Audit and Update

-Regularly audit your application for any security loophole and keep your system updated.